 If the bill became law, companies would simply seek approval from countries with the lowest standards and then wait on word from the FDA.
 Even with 30 days to act, however, Stevens is confident the FDA would still reject nearly every application, leaving companies in the same place they started.

 Stevens offered Thalidomide as a real-world example of the problem.
 While the drug was approved in Europe, it would later be shown to lead to birth defects, an outcome the FDA prevented in the U.S. by denying the application despite European approval.

 With the ability to override an FDA denial in Congress, Stevens warns we’d be relying on emotion rather than scientific evidence to decide which drugs enter the market.

 “FDA gets rid of the emotion,” he said, adding if Congress did override an FDA decision, it would leave congressmen responsible for the drug or device’s safety.

 Although the bill is highly unlikely to receive President Obama’s signature, the proposal may breathe new life into the conversation around FDA reform which started with 21st Century Cures Act.

 Want to learn more about the FDA’s current expedited approval programs?
 Grab our free whitepaper: New Drug Applications: What You Should Know.

-Proprietary talent selection of former FDA & Industry Professionals amplified by a corporate culture of responsiveness & execution.
+Proprietary talent selection of former FDA and industry professionals amplified by a corporate culture of responsiveness and execution.